SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

 </figure>

 Finally, we want to note that a quota increase is sometimes not allowed within 24 hours of creating an account.
-If your request gets rejected, we recommend to wait a day and try again.
-If this does still not work, you may need to use their services some more to make sure you are not a bot that wants to mine crypto.
+If your request gets rejected, we recommend waiting a day and trying again.
+If this does still not work, you may need to use their services some more to show you are not a bot that wants to mine crypto.

 ## Service accounts

 At some point, you will most likely need to use a service account.
 A service account is a virtual account that is used to interact with the Google Cloud API.
-It it intended for non-human users e.g. other machines, services, etc. For example, if you want to launch a training job from GitHub Actions, you will need to use a service account for authentication between GitHub and GCP.
+It it intended for non-human users, e.g. other machines, services, etc. For example, if you want to launch a training job from GitHub Actions, you will need to use a service account for authentication between GitHub and GCP.
 You can read more about how to create a service account [here](https://cloud.google.com/iam/docs/creating-managing-service-accounts).